to5ta/js_zero/README.md

 1. Install NPM from https://nodejs.org/de/
 2. Run `npm install` to install all dependencies
-3. Run `python scripts/asserts.py --download` to download all assets (Requires Python 3.6+)
+3. Run `python scripts/assets.py --download` to download all assets (Requires Python 3.6+)
 4. Run `npm run dev` to build and host the app locally
 5. Open `localhost:8080` in your Browser

 ## Credits

 * Some of the used Texture Sets are from https://texturehaven.com/textures/ and https://hdrihaven.com.

+## History

+* Refer to https://github.com/to5ta/js_zero/tree/main_archive for historical details